tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/live-swap.rst

   happen regularly, the latest block is rolled back and replaced by new block with reordered events.

-- This is an modified example of `read-uniswap-v2-pairs-and-swaps.py` to gracefully handle chain reorganisations, thus the code is suitable for live event reading.
+- This is a modified example of `read-uniswap-v2-pairs-and-swaps.py` to gracefully handle chain reorganisations, thus the code is suitable for live event reading.
   It should also support low quality JSON-RPC nodes that may give different replies between API requests.